-A lepromin skin test is used to determine the type of leprosy a patient has contracted.
+A lepromin skin test is used to determine the type of Hansen’s disease (leprosy) a person has contracted.
 The lepromin skin test is also called the leprosy skin test.

-Leprosy, also known as Hansen’s disease, is a long-term (chronic) condition caused by the bacteria Mycobacterium leprae (M. leprae).
-The disease is commonly found in Asia and Africa and is transmitted through mucus from the nose, eyes, and mouth of an infected person.
+Leprosy, also known as Hansen’s disease, is a long-term (chronic) condition caused by the bacteria Mycobacterium leprae.
+The disease is commonly found in Asia and Africa and is transmitted through mucus or secretions from the nose, eyes, and mouth of an infected person.
 The disease has a long incubation time.
 The symptoms usually don’t begin for more than a year and progress slowly.

-- skin lesions that do not heal for several weeks or months
+- skin lesions that don’t heal for several weeks or months

 - skin lesions that are lighter in color or are less sensitive to heat, pain, or touch than unaffected skin

 - skin thickening or scarring

 - nerve damage leading to numbness or lack of sensation in the extremities